codingjordi/BridgeHub/README.md

 # BridgeHub

-BridgeHub is a modern web application built with React and Vite, designed to facilitate collaboration and project management.
+BridgeHub is a modern web application designed to facilitate collaboration between developers, UI/UX designers, data professionals and other tech related enthusiastics.

 ## Technologies Used